 Classroom comfort: Classrooms are generally kept in the range of 73 – 75 degrees.
 Instructors will adjust for overall class comfort.
 Classroom temperatures may vary, please dress acco rdingly.

 Neatness: Students are asked to please replace chairs when leaving class and to place trash in the containers provided.
 Please do not place chewing gum under our chairs.
 Any students found to be vandalizing any Gold Coast property will be dismissed from class, witho ut a refund.

 Questions: The nature of the State required material and the time frame allowed requires that class be presented in a highly structured format.
 Each instructor has his or her own specific policy on answering student questions which will be e xplained at the start of class.

 Class Examinations: Class exams are required to be administered under secure conditions.
+Students are not permitted to use cellular phones or apps on phones during exams.
 Students found cheating on an exam will be dismissed from class with no credit and no refund.
 Any incidents of suspected cheating may be reported to the appropriate state agency.

 Exam Review: Class exams are utilized as an evaluation to determine whether or not a student is qualified to proceed to the State examination.
 Class exams are not part of the learning process.
 Gold Coast does not review class exams with students.